NativeScript/docs-v7/start/getting-started/chapter-2.md

 - `<TextField>`
     - `hint`: Used to show placeholder text in the TextField to tell the user what to type.
-    - `secure`: A boolean attribute that determines whether the TextField's text should be masked, which is commonly done on password fields.
     - `keyboardType`: The type of keyboard to present to the user for input. `keyboardType="email"` shows a keyboard optimized for entering email addresses.
 NativeScript currently supports [five types of keyboards]({{site.baseurl}}/ApiReference/ui/enums/KeyboardType/README) for text fields.
+    - `autocorrect`: A boolean attribute that determines whether the mobile operating system should autocorrect user input.
+In the case of a email address text field autocorrect behavior is undesirable.
+    - `autocapitalizationType`: Used to determine how the operating system should autocapitalize user input. `autocapitalizationType="none"` turns autocapitalization off altogether.
+NativeScript supports [four autocapitalization types]({{site.baseurl}}/ApiReference/ui/enums/AutocapitalizationType/README.html) on text fields.
+    - `secure`: A boolean attribute that determines whether the TextField's text should be masked, which is commonly done on password fields.
 - `<Button>`
     - `text`: Controls the text displayed within the button.